 Sanctions available to the Standards and Governance Committee

-• publish its findings in respect of the Member’s conduct
+- Publication of its findings in respect of the Subject Member’s conduct;

-• send a formal letter to the Member
+- Send a formal letter to the Subject Member;

-• recommend to the Member’s Group Leader (or in the case of un-grouped members, recommend to Council or to Committees) that they be removed from any or all Committees or Sub-Committees of the Council
+- Recommend to the Subject Member’s group leader (or in the case of un-grouped councillors, recommend to Full Council) that they be removed from any or all committees or sub-committees of the Council;

-• instruct the Monitoring Officer to or recommend that the Parish Council arrange training for the member
+- Recommend the Monitoring Officer arrange training for the Subject Member;

-• remove or recommend to the Parish Council that the member be removed from all outside appointments to which they have been appointed or nominated by the authority or by the Parish Council
+- Recommend to Full Council that the subject Member be removed from all outside appointments to which they have been appointed or nominated by the Council;

 Appeals